-(2) Subsection (b) is amended by striking the phrase “Notwithstanding the provisions of subsection (a) of this section, a qualified” and inserting the phrase “A qualified” in its place.
+(B) Subsection (b) is amended by striking the phrase “Notwithstanding the provisions of subsection (a) of this section, a qualified” and inserting the phrase “A qualified” in its place.

-(3) Subsection (c) is amended as follows:
+(C) Subsection (c) is amended as follows:

-(A) Paragraph (1) is amended by striking the phrase “eligibility for the exemption.” and inserting the phrase “eligibility for the exemption.
+(i) Paragraph (1) is amended by striking the phrase “eligibility for the exemption.” and inserting the phrase “eligibility for the exemption.
 In the case of an applicant seeking an exemption as a qualifying supermarket that experienced hardship, the application shall include a profit and loss statement for the supermarket for the previous 2 tax years.” in its place.

-(B) Paragraph (4) is amended by striking the phrase “subsection (a)(1)” and inserting the phrase “subsection (a)(1)(A) and (2)(A)” in its place.
+(ii) Paragraph (4) is amended by striking the phrase “subsection (a)(1)” and inserting the phrase “subsection (a)(1)(A) and (2)(A)” in its place.

-(4) Subsection (d) is amended by striking the phrase “subsection (a)(1) through (3) of this section throughout the 10-year tax abatement period even if, during the 10-year period” and inserting the phrase “subsection (a)(1)(A) through (C) and (2)(A) through (C) of this section throughout the certified tax exemption period even if, during the certified period” in its place.
+(D) Subsection (d) is amended by striking the phrase “subsection (a)(1) through (3) of this section throughout the 10-year tax abatement period even if, during the 10-year period” and inserting the phrase “subsection (a)(1)(A) through (C) and (2)(A) through (C) of this section throughout the certified tax exemption period even if, during the certified period” in its place.

-(5) New subsections (g) and (h) are added to read as follows:
+(E) New subsections (g) and (h) are added to read as follows:

 “(g) At the Mayor’s discretion, the Mayor may extend, in whole or in part, a tax exemption received or previously extended pursuant to this section in an increment of no more than 5 years, if: